kimiaboreiri/Repetitive_Elements_Pipeline/README.md

 # Repetitive_Elements_Pipeline
 This pipeline is implemented in the Python programming language.
 The purpose of the pipeline is to insert repetitive elements into genomes, break them apart into short reads, and then reassemble them to test the ability of the assemblers to deal with repetitive elements.
+This pipeline was created by Hillary Dapsauski, Kimia Boreiri, and Joshua Melnick.

 ## Required Dependencies